Blog Hero Image

 Category: Advice, Featured, Planning, Resources, Tips

 When beginning your consultation, you should have an idea of what you want to discuss.
-This will help you make the most of your time and get the information you need from the meeting.
+This will help you make the most of your time and get the information you want from the meeting.

-Finding the Right Match
+Find the Right Match

 If you’re in an industry where there’s a lot of competition, such as law or accounting, then having someone who’s familiar with your competitors is invaluable.
 Getting a sense of the consultant’s personality is also important because it will determine how easily they communicate with you.
 Finally, if the consultant has some good ideas to offer, then those will help improve your bottom line.

-Be Honest About Your Budget
+Be Honest About Your Timeline and Budget

 Build Relationships